Andy Granatelli: Business ventures

 Granatelli bought Tuneup Masters in 1976 for $300,000.
-He sold it for $60 million in 1986.
+He sold it for $60 million in 1989.

 Awards

-He was inducted into the International Motorsports Hall of Fame in 1992 and the Motorsports Hall of Fame of America in 2001.
+Granatelli was inducted into the International Motorsports Hall of Fame in 1992 and the Motorsports Hall of Fame of America in 2001.
 Granatelli was inducted in the National Sprint Car Hall of Fame in 2011 and the National Midget Auto Racing Hall of Fame in 2013.

 Death

 Granatelli died from congestive heart failure at the age of 90 on December 29, 2013 in Santa Barbara, California.